 During fiscal year 2017, we undertook certain operational restructuring initiatives intended to significantly reduce annual costs.
 As part of this action, management committed to a new strategic plan highlighted by a new product strategy and a streamlined operating approach.
 To execute these operational restructuring initiatives, we reduced our global workforce by over 20%.
 These workforce reductions occurred in substantially all functional units and across all geographies in which we operate.
 We also consolidated offices in various locations during fiscal year 2017 and the first half of fiscal year 2018.
-We expect to incur additional expenses related to facility closures during fiscal year 2018, but we do not expect these additional costs to be material.
+We expect to incur additional expenses related to the facilities closed as part of the fiscal year 2017 restructuring through fiscal year 2019, but we do not expect these additional costs to be material.

-As part of this fiscal year 2017 restructuring, for the three and six months ended May 31, 2018, we incurred expenses of \$0.4 million and \$2.2 million, respectively, which are recorded in restructuring expenses on the condensed consolidated statements of operations.
+As part of this fiscal year 2017 restructuring, for the three and nine months ended August 31, 2018, we incurred expenses of \$0.1 million and \$2.4 million, respectively, which are recorded in restructuring expenses on the condensed consolidated statements of operations.